ASE G1 Maintenance & Lt. Repair Practice Test

 - A. An out-of-round tire.

 - D. A faulty wheel speed sensor.

 Answer A is wrong.
-An out of round tire causes a vibration that increases with vehicle speed.
+An out-of-round tire causes a vibration that increases with speed.

 Answer B is correct.
 The (TPMS) Tire Pressure Monitoring System warning light goes out after driving the vehicle a few miles because the air pressure in the tire increases as it heats up.